RandyGaul/cute_framework/doc/protocol.md

 The next series of steps is for setting up an *encryption state* with the potential client.
 An *encryption state* must contain the following information from the *connect token packet*:

 * `sequence nonce`
+* `expiration timestamp`
 * `handshake timeout`
 * `client to server key`
 * `server to client key`

 The `client to server key` and `server to client key` are used to perform encrypted communication with the potential client.
-The `handshake timeout` is used to time out the handshake process in the event the client takes too long to respond at any stage.
+The `handshake timeout` is used to time out the handshake process in the event the client takes too long to respond at any stage. `expiration timestamp` is when the associated connect token expires.

 1. If the server is not in the list of IP addresses in the *connect token packet*, ignore the packet.
 2. If a client is already connected with the same IP address and port, ignore the packet.